ZFCon/django-avatarfield/README.md

  4. Run `python manage.py makemigration` to create the migrations.
  5. Run `python manage.py migrate` to reflact it on the database.

-Now, all you need to go to the dashboard and see.
+Now, all you need is to go to the dashboard and see.

 ![trying it](https://im7.ezgif.com/tmp/ezgif-7-e1f58bb62755.gif)